 'Siblings' means brothers and sisters.
 They are defined as children with at least one natural or adoptive parent in common, living at the same or a different address.
-Children living permanently in the same household at the same address would also be counted as siblings, regardless of their actual relationships to each other.
+Children

 To qualify as a sibling a child must be on the roll of the school in question at the date of application, allocation and admission.